Contrast Agents and Imaging Biomarkers

 Imaging biomarkers are quantifiable features derived from medical images that reflect biological, functional, or molecular processes.
 They extend imaging beyond anatomy to provide actionable clinical insights.

-Monitoring therapeutic response across oncology, cardiology, and neurology.
+Monitoring therapeutic response in oncology, cardiology, and neurology

 3. Challenges and Future Directions